Go to Reviews.org AU Edition

 - Family plans: TextNow is not the best carrier if you’re looking for a great deal on multiple lines.
 The company doesn’t offer any family plan discounts.

-- Overall performance: TextNow uses two networks (Sprint and T-Mobile) to offer decent coverage and data speeds.
+- Overall performance: TextNow uses T-Mobile's network to offer decent coverage and data speeds.
 Customer reviews show that most customers are happy with TextNow’s app.

 If ready to get free phone service (and watch a few ads) then go ahead and sign up for TextNow right now.